 Prior to working at Princess Street United Church she worked as the assistant to a Financial Advisor.
 In both of these jobs she regularly used Microsoft Word and Microsoft Excel.

 From 1984 to 2004 she was an active member of St. Paul’s United Church in Harrowsmith, ON where she sang in the choir, served on Session, and spent one term as Chair of the Church Council.

 In her spare time Anne enjoys photography, walking, and spending time with her six young grandchildren.

 Julie Graham is AU/SE’s Communications and Marketing Coordinator.
 “I work ten hours a week for Affirm and am honoured to contribute to the movement by helping it tell its story.
 I love connecting with ministries and supporters around the country.
 I’ve been an AU/SE member for about 15 years; Affirm United was an important space for me while coming out, and for years I was also a member of Trinity-St Paul’s United, an Affirming congregation in Toronto.
 That was another safe and important space for me, and I hope to see the day when every ministry in the United Church is Affirming.

 I’m White and identify as a woman and as lesbian/ queer.
 I’m originally from Coast Salish territory in BC, and later lived in Toronto for 18 years.
 Now I’m in Saskatoon/ Treaty Six, where my partner Jennifer teaches.
 I’m a writer, adult educator, workshop facilitator, and English as a Second Language instructor aide.
 I speak French and Spanish.
-I also co-facilitate the United Church’s racial justice training program and work at Saskatchewan Conference.
 I’m a United Church member but consider myself ecumenical.”